The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Discussion

 \subsection{Implications}

 In this work we have quantified the differences among the predictions from state-of-the-art cosmological hydrodynamical simulations of galaxies.
 A general result arises: across all scales and considered epochs, our predictions for the global 21cm signal and the 21cm power spectra are within a factor of a few, even without accounting for the different reionization histories of the simulations.
 This is all the more impressive, as we have highlighted substantial differences amongst the galaxy populations and drivers of reionization in the different simulation volumes.
-When one considers the huge diversity of predictions from SAMs, that span many orders of magnitude even in the post-heating epoch \citep[e.g.][]{reis_mapping_2020}, our results appear to imply that many of these models lie outside of possible outcomes from current cosmological hydrodynamical simulations of galaxy formation.
+When one considers the huge diversity of predictions from SAMs, that span many orders \citep[e.g.][]{reis_mapping_2020}, our results appear to imply that many of these models lie outside of possible outcomes from current cosmological hydrodynamical simulations of galaxy formation.
+However, a large fraction of this diversity stems from different assumptions regarding the reionization and heating history of the Universe.
+Namely, our results are arguably in strong disagreement with models that heat up late, and/or reionize early.
 In addition, no observations at these high redshifts have been used to constrain the underlying galaxy-formation and feedback models adopted e.g. in Illustris, TNG and Eagle.